talmeym/regurgitator-core-json/README.md

 as with create-parameter above, a generate-parameter can have optional ``merge`` and ``type`` properties, their defaults being ``REPLACE`` and ``STRING``, respectively.

-generators that require no configuration can be specified through a string property, rather than as an object, eg:
+generators that require no configuration can be specified as a string property, rather than as an object, eg:

 ```json
 {